platformsh/platformsh-docs/docs/src/guides/wordpress/composer/_index.md

 ---

-Using Composer is not traditionally the norm for WordPress development, but it is strongly recommended when deploying on Platform.sh.
+Using Composer isn't traditionally the norm for WordPress development, but it is strongly recommended when deploying on Platform.sh.
 This guide is intended to provide an overview of why using Composer - including adding modules and themes locally as packages, as well as updating WordPress itself - is recommended.

 ## Why use Composer